JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts: Experiment

+A simplified contract with a \textit{Parameter Manipulation} risk is shown in Fig. \ref{fig:param}, and the address of the original contract is \cite{real1}.
+In this contract, the sender of each transfer needs to pay a fee, which is specified by the variable \texttt{txFee}.
+However, the contract owner can freely adjust this fee via the \texttt{updateFee} function, initially attracting users with a low transfer fee and later increasing it during transactions to obtain more tokens and revenue.
 Additionally, a simplified example with a \textit{Whitelist} risk is illustrated in Fig. \ref{fig:whitelist}.
 The address of the original contract is \cite{real2}.
 Upon deployment, the contract initializes the variable \texttt{locked} to \texttt{true}, thereby prohibiting all account-to-account transfers.
 However, as evidenced by the code in Line 12 and 13, the contract owner can utilize the \texttt{addToLockWhitelist} function to set a whitelist, granting specific accounts the privileges to transfer tokens.
 This type of risks allows the contract owner to extend privileges to additional accounts, potentially causing more harm when combined with other risks.

 We find 10 contracts with \textit{Parameter Manipulation} and 10 contracts with \textit{Whitelist}, whose addresses are given in \cite{janus}.
 These contracts currently are not associated with any financial assets, thus posing no harm.
 We find 3 of these contracts that are labeled as phishing contracts by GoPlus Security Lab \cite{goplus}, further reflecting the accuracy of our tool.